 We’re Connecting to Improve Your Care

-Over the next six months, Johns Hopkins Medicine will roll out a new electronic medical record system that will help you be an active partner in your health care and improve the high-quality care you already receive.
+Johns Hopkins Medicine has rolled out a new electronic medical record system that will help you be an active partner in your health care and improve the high-quality care you already receive.
 Through this new system, you will have access to a secure website called Johns Hopkins Medicine MyChart.

 - Monitor your health care more closely